LLC Registration in Connecticut

 Now, here’s what a foreign LLC is.
 It’s an existing LLC that expands its business operations into a separate state.
+Know Do I Need a Lawyer To Start an LLC?
 Our organization provides full-scale foreign and domestic LLC services.
 We can help you set up either type of LLC with ease.
 Please read our What Is a Foreign LLC guide to learn more.
 You can download the PDF guide here on our website.
-Additional information Category

 Do I File an Operating Agreement With the State of Connecticut?

 No. A business does not file an operating agreement with the state of Connecticut.
 Instead, every operating agreement functions as an official internal LLC document.
 It’s best to keep the document on file for your company to access and reference.
 You will need to refer to the document when a wide-variety of business issues happen.